mikesobczak/LWC-Custom-Validation-Issue/README.md

 # LWC Custom Validation Issue

-Issue is a result of using custom validation on an input that is tied to a selection in a radio button group.
+Issue is a result of using custom validation on an <b>lightning-input</b> that is tied to a selection in a <b>lightning-radio-group</b>.

 ## Issue at hand